deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13458/index.md

 > </details>

-> Table 4 presents the multiple-choice accuracy of various models on six medical subtasks of the MMLU benchmark, comparing their performance across different medical subjects.
+> Table 4 presents the multiple-choice accuracy evaluation results of various models on the MMLU-Medicine benchmark, a subset of the MMLU benchmark, across six medical subjects.

 {{< table-caption >}}